 If you thought yoga was only for adults, think again!
 There are some simple yoga techniques for breathing, meditation, and stretching that any child could benefit from.
 Some can even help improve their fine motor skills and attention span.

 Yoga for preschoolers or babies might seem a bit extreme, but babies often do a lot of these poses without realizing they’re doing stretches and movements that are part of yoga!
 For instance, your child may already be doing their spin on the shavasana or corpse pose by lying on their back in the grass, relaxing.
 They might be sitting in balasana or the child’s pose while they play or read a book.
 But is this too young to start them on formal yoga?
 While you might have to wait a few more years before getting them into a proper yoga regimen, you can teach some yoga techniques to young children, pre-teens and teens to help them cope with the sometimes stressful school life or to stay fit in an increasingly sedentary world of gaming systems and handheld mobile devices.

-Yoga For Kids: Enhances Concentration, Boosts Energy, Relieves Tiredness, Improves Health
+Kids: Enhances Concentration, Boosts Energy, Relieves Tiredness, Improves Health

 Yoga also has special benefits for an autistic child or those with attention deficit disorders.
 Yogic breathing or pranayama can improve dexterity and fine motor skills, allowing a child to improve their ability to cut, glue, trace, or color.
 It can also help improve hand-eye coordination and gripping.
 Add to that its ability to help improve a child’s ability to focus and concentrate and it is invaluable as a tool for both occupational therapists and parents.1